Mikelenjilo/Mikelenjilo/README.md

 # 💫 About Me:
-I'm a bioinformatics student and mobile developer.
+I'm a bioinformatics student and **Mobile Developer**.
 I'm currently learning AI and building my portfolio.<br>I have 2 years of Flutter mobile development.

 ## 🌐 Socials: